makerdao/community/governance/votes/Executive vote - March 19, 2021.md

 ## Executive Summary

 If this executive proposal passes the following **changes** will occur within the Maker Protocol:
-- The ETH-A [Maximum Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/module-dciam) will increase from 2.5 billion to 15 billion.
+- The ETH-A [Maximum Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/module-dciam) will increase from 2.5 billion DAI to 15 billion DAI.
-- The WBTC-A [Maximum Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/module-dciam) will increase from 350 million to 750 million.
+- The WBTC-A [Maximum Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/module-dciam) will increase from 350 million DAI to 750 million DAI.
 - The [Debt Floor](https://community-development.makerdao.com/en/learn/governance/param-debt-floor) (`dust`) parameter will increase from 2,000 DAI to 5,000 DAI for all vault types with the exception of ETH-B, PSM-USDC-A, and RWA001-A.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**